Testing laboratories

 There is close cooperation between authorities in different areas on the development of operations and the exchange of information in the accreditation of testing activities.
 Examples include the testing of building products in accordance with the EU product legislation (Ministry of the Environment) and testing relating to vehicles, traffic and railroads (Finnish Transport and Communications Agency Traficom).

-A technical support group called VERA has been set up for water, food and animal feed analysis, as well as for healthy building analysis (additional information on VERA).
+A technical support group called VERA has been set up for water, food and animal feed analysis, as well as for healthy building analysis.
+Read more about VERA on our website.

 Accreditation of testing laboratories is also implemented in cooperation with international programmes in various fields.
-The cooperation includes the assessment of doping laboratories with WADA and medical testing with EDQM, for example.
+The cooperation includes the assessment of doping laboratories with the World Anti-Doping Agency WADA and medical testing with the European Directorate for the Quality of Medicines & Healthcare EDQM, for example.

 Requirements and guidelines (updated 27th of February 2023)